 - Vocational Education & Training (VET) & Workplace Learning (WPL)

 Want to know about the OLNA?

-Some students in Years 10 and 11 are about to sit the second round of the OLNA.
+Some students in Years 10, 11 and 12 will be asked to sit the second round of the OLNA.
 You may have heard about it, but are not sure what it means to your child.

 Some students pre-qualify for the literacy and numeracy requirement through their performance in the Year 9 NAPLAN test.
 We will inform you whether your child needs to the sit the OLNA, which is held in March and September each year, starting in Year 10.
 This means students will have up to six opportunities before the end of Year 12 to demonstrate the standard.

 The OLNA has three components – reading, writing and numeracy.
-The reading and numeracy components comprise 60 multiple‐choice questions; the writing component is an extended response of up to 600 words.
-Students are allowed 60 minutes for each assessment.
-The table below provides a quick guide to each component.
+The reading and numeracy components comprise 45 multiple‐choice questions to be completed in 50 minutes; the writing component is an extended response of up to 600 words to be completed in 60 minutes.

 To prepare our students for the sorts of questions they can expect and to familiarise them with the online assessment software, we will provide access to a practice test on a secure website.

 For students with special needs, we have guidelines to help set the appropriate conditions for equal access.